threefoldfoundation/www_threefold_io/content/why/index.md

 ---
-title: "Why"
+title: "ThreeFold's Vision and Mission"
 description: "Our mission is to empower individuals and organizations with secure, private, and autonomous access to computing resources, ensuring fair cloud access for everyone." # quotation marks to allow colons where used
 template: "layouts/why.html"
 insert_anchor_links: "left"
 extra:
- author: Your name here
+ author: ThreeFold
- imgPath: about/about_hero.png
+ imgPath: tf.png
 ---